dudegladiator/infonetica_assignment/README.md

 | GET    | `/instances/{instId}`                    | —                          | `200 OK` + JSON      | `404 Not Found { error: "..." }`   |
 | GET    | `/instances`                             | —                          | `200 OK` + `[ ... ]` | —                                  |

+> **Note:** These endpoints could be formally defined in a Swagger/OpenAPI specification for interactive documentation and validation, but for simplicity they are listed here in plain markdown.
 ---